sunyue1380/QuickDAO4/docs/en/config/configuration.md

 > Since 4.1.3

 > Attention!
-This feature only effect [Vitual Query](/en/select/virtual.md)
+This feature only affects [Vitual Query](/en/select/virtual.md)

-JDBC defined mapping rules that how the column type convert to java class.But you can specify your own mapping rules.
+JDBC defined mapping rules that how the column type converts to java class.However you can specify your own mapping rules.

-> Before 4.1.2, vitual query result type is String.class and can't be changed.
+> Before 4.1.2, the result type of vitual query is always String.class.

 ```java
 QuickDAO.newInstance()